eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 > **Tip**: You can convert your existing Zowe CLI profiles into team configuration files with the `zowe config convert-profiles` command.
 For more information about team config conversion, see [Using Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#important-information-about-team-profiles) on Zowe Docs.

-## Activity View
+## Reports View

 The extension enables you to monitor activity of the session in the Explorer for Endevor tab that you can access using the View tab.
-The Activity View feature helps you troubleshoot any errors that occur in the extension more efficiently.
+The Reports View feature helps you troubleshoot any errors that occur in the extension more efficiently.

-Use Activity View to keep track of events that happen during an active session of the extension and review execution errors or API notification messages.
+Use Reports View to keep track of events that happen during an active session of the extension and review execution errors or API notification messages.

 1. Navigate to the **View** tab in VS Code.